EN /

 Read More

-In past seasons, he has cooperated with the NCPA Beijing, Gran Teatre del Liceu Barcelona, Bayerische Staatsoper Muenchen, Semperoper Dresden, Chicago Lyric Opera, Royal Opera House (Covent Garden), Paris Opéra, Teatro del Maggio Musicale Fiorentino, Teatro Regio Parma, Opera di Roma, Comunale di Bologna, Teatro Regio Torino, San Francisco Opera, San Diego Opera, Royal Swedish Opera, Opèra Royale de Wallonie, Teatro Real de Madrid, ABAO Bilbao, among many others.
-As a symphonic conductor, Massimo Zanetti has worked with the Czech Philharmonic, Weimar Staatskapelle, Konzerthausorchester Berlin, Wiener Symphoniker, Royal Stockholm Philharmonic, Orchestre Philharmonique de Radio France, CBSO, Manchester Hallé Orchestra, Finnish and Swedish Radio Symphony Orchestras and the New Zealand Symphony.
-In Asia, he developed a close relationship with the NHK Symphony Tokyo, as well as with the China Philharmonic and Guangzhou Symphony Orchestra.
+In the past years, Massimo Zanetti has cooperated with the NCPA Beijing, Gran Teatre del Liceu Barcelona, Bayerische Staatsoper Muenchen, Semperoper Dresden, Chicago Lyric Opera, Royal Opera House (Covent Garden), Paris Opéra, Teatro del Maggio Musicale Fiorentino, Teatro Regio Parma, Opera di Roma, Comunale di Bologna, Teatro Regio Torino, San Francisco Opera, San Diego Opera, Royal Swedish Opera, Opèra Royale de Wallonie, Teatro Real de Madrid, ABAO Bilbao, among many others.

 Massimo Zanetti’s discography includes The Verdi Album with Sonya Yoncheva (Sony Classical, 2018), Verdi’s Simon Boccanegra with the Vienna Symphony Orchestra (Decca, 2013), Rigoletto and I Vespri Siciliani as part of the ‘Tutto Verdi’ project with Teatro Regio di Parma (Unitel Classica, 2008 and 2010).
 He has also recorded Flavio Testi’s Saül with the Orchestre Philharmonique de Radio France (Naïve, 2004).